BrandonTsai/cloud-native-cookbook/01-Container/Podman/02_Run-container-in-pods.md

 Podman - Part II :  Run a Pod
 ==============================

 Pods
 -----

 The Pod concept was introduced by [Kubernetes](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
-A pods is a group of containers that operate together. podman use the similar concept to manage a group of containers on local server.
-All containers inside the pod share the same network namespace, so they can easily talk to each other over localhost without the need to export any extra ports.
-You can refer [Podman: Managing pods and containers in a local container runtime](https://developers.redhat.com/blog/2019/01/15/podman-managing-containers-pods/) for more details about the technicals that podman used.
-In this artical, we will focus on how to run and manage pods on local server.
+A pod is a group of containers that operate together.
+Podman uses a similar concept to manage a group of containers on a local server.
+All containers inside the pod share the same network namespace, so they can easily talk to each other over the localhost without the need to export any extra ports.
+You can refer [Podman: Managing pods and containers in a local container runtime](https://developers.redhat.com/blog/2019/01/15/podman-managing-containers-pods/) for more details about the technicals that Podman used.
+In this article, we will focus on how to run and manage pods on the local server.

 ### Create pod manually